-Following the game, Meriweather told the Washington Post that he did not think his hit deserved a penalty.
+Following the game, Meriweather told the Washington Post, that he did not think his hit deserved a penalty.

 “I tried to aim at his numbers.
 I kind of seen the pass go, and I went in and aimed low, and I hit him with my shoulder,” he said.
-“I did everything my coaches taught me to do, and I got the flag.”
+“I did everything my couches taught me to do, and I got the flag.”

 Meriweather will be able to continue practicing and playing in the remain preseason games that the Redskins have, but he will not be able to have any contact with the Redskins for the first two weeks of September, according to ESPN.